jss2a98aj/blazium/editor/icons/README.md

 # Editor icons

-This folder contains all the icons used by Godot editor (except for platform icons which are located in their respective platform folder).
+This folder contains all the icons used by Blazium editor (except for platform icons which are located in their respective platform folder).

 See [Editor icons](https://docs.godotengine.org/en/latest/engine_details/editor/creating_icons.html)